 Secure Data Solutions for the Military and Federal Government

 Ciphertex® specializes in data security equipment used by military and federal government agencies.
-Custom solutions from Ciphertex® are built for transportability with integrated multifactor authentication and disaster recovery.
+Ciphertex® designs custom solutions for transportability, integrating multifactor authentication and disaster recovery.
 GSA Schedule 70, FIPS and NIST approved solutions from Ciphertex® include:

-• Portable NAS Servers: Our compact NAS servers are solid, rugged, and scalable.
-They grow with your storage needs and are suited for a wide range of applications.
-These systems can be moved and connected quickly into heterogeneous environments, so the availability of secure data storage is one of its key attributes.
+- Portable NAS Servers: Our compact NAS servers are solid, rugged, and scalable.
+They grow with your storage needs and suit a wide range of applications.
+You can quickly move and connect these systems into heterogeneous environments, making secure data storage readily available.

 Contact Ciphertex®

 At Ciphertex® Data Security, we understand what it takes to deliver rugged military data security.
-These impenetrable solutions are designed to encrypt sensitive information and contribute to improving national security at all levels.
+These impenetrable solutions encrypt sensitive information and help strengthen national security at all levels.

 Ciphertex Data Security® has worked with the U.S. military, defense contractors, and other organizations that face threats of cybercrime and cyberwarfare every day.
-Portable NAS servers and data servers from Ciphertex® have been tested and certified by a Department of Defense Environmental Testing Lab and employ AES 256-bit encryption to fully protect data from all forms of loss and theft.
+A Department of Defense approved Environmental Testing Lab has tested and certified Ciphertex® portable NAS and data servers, which employ military-grade encryption to fully protect data from all forms of loss and theft.
 To learn more, browse our products online at www.ciphertex.com, visit our Support Center, or call us at 818-773-8989 today.